-Members Alan G. Brackett and Daniel P. Sullivan are now co-writing an “Attorney Analysis” column for Reuters Legal News.
-Their article, “Employer Obligations in Administering COVID-19 Vaccine Mandate,” was published on January 18, 2022.
+Member Alan G. Brackett writes an “Attorney Analysis” column for Reuters Legal News.
+His article, “Employer Obligations in Administering COVID-19 Vaccine Mandate,” was published on January 18, 2022.
 Following is an excerpt from the article, which you can continue reading on Reuters Legal News.
 You can also download a PDF of the entire article at the link below.

 Employer obligations in administering COVID-19 vaccine mandates when facing religious exemption requests